 - Do you hold a license?
 If so which one (for example, psychology, neuropsychology, school psychology, social work, speech-language pathology, occupational therapy, etc.)?

-- What is your area of specialty (for example, treating children, adolescents, and/or adults?; treating individuals with ASD or a broader category of patients?)
+- What is your area of specialty (for example, treating children, adolescents, and/or adults?; treating individuals on the autism spectrum or a broader category of patients?)

 - How much experience have you had doing this work?

-- How much experience do you have working with individuals with ASD?
+- How much experience do you have working with individuals on the autism spectrum?